History of China (2002–2012): Foreign policy

-North Korea

-Recognized as the world's next superpower, Hu's government was eager to demonstrate China's position of relative influence.
-China was the mediating nation in the Six-party talks, in an attempt to calm threats from North Korea's nuclear program.
-Being the sole remaining powerful ally of North Korea, China continued to supply the rogue state with food and oil, as well as financial aid.
-North Korea's nuclear test in October 2006 came as a major embarrassment to the Chinese government's policies, and marked the beginning to an eventual split between China and Kim Jong-il's regime, who was unwilling to pursue a road of economic reform and opening up.
-In October 2006, there was evidence to suggest that China had cut off certain supplies, including food and oil, to North Korea.
-Kim Jong-il showed a less cordial attitude towards China, but had no option but to comply should China continue trade sanctions.

 African nations

 China has also taken an increasingly prominent role in Africa.
 Hu Jintao went on a 7-nation African visit in January 2007, solidifying deals and promising financial aid with African leaders with no conditions attached, winning the support, albeit with some caution, of many African leaders.

 Shanghai Cooperation Organisation

 In 1996 the Shanghai Five grouping was created, comprising China, Kazakhstan, Kyrgyzstan, Russia, and Tajikistan.
 When Uzbekistan joined the group in 2001 it was renamed to the Shanghai Cooperation Organisation (SCO).
 The SCO states its goals are "the strengthening mutual confidence and good-neighbourly relations among the member countries; promoting their effective cooperation in politics, trade and economy, science and technology, culture as well as education, energy, transportation, tourism, environmental protection and other fields; making joint efforts to maintain and ensure peace, security and stability in the region, to move towards the establishment of a new, democratic, just and rational political and economic international order."

 Western analysts note that the SCO may serve as a balance against US and NATO advancement in the region.
 Some have even called it a new Warsaw Pact.
 SCO leaders, however, insist that the organization is not an alliance directed against any other states.